 Biotechnology • Informatics • Medical Instrumentation • Pharmaceuticals

-Scott Minick joined the firm in 1998 and was a Managing Director through January 2010 before becoming President and CEO of BIND Biosciences.
+Scott Minick joined the firm in 1998 and was a Managing Director through January 2010 before becoming President and CEO of BIND Therapeutics.
 Mr. Minick remains an active board member of several ARCH portfolio companies, including Chiasma and Sorbent Therapeutics.

-Mr. Minick has been instrumental in the startup, development and financing of numerous portfolio companies including XenoPort (XNPT), FastTrack Systems (acq. by Medidata Solutions), MedVantx, Achaogen, BIND Biosciences, Celula, Adolor (ADLR), Chiasma and Sorbent Therapeutics.
+Mr. Minick was instrumental in the startup, development and financing of numerous portfolio companies including XenoPort (XNPT), FastTrack Systems (acq. by Medidata Solutions), MedVantx, Achaogen, BIND Biosciences, Celula, Adolor (ADLR), Chiasma and Sorbent Therapeutics.
 Mr. Minick formerly served as Chairman of Xcyte Therapies (XCYT) through its IPO in 2004 and subsequent acquisition of Cyclacel Pharmaceuticals (CYCC).